 - To avoid clumping, sawdust can be added to the compost, but it should be blended or spread thinly.
-Make sure the sawdust is free of machine oil or chain oil remnants from the cutting machine.
+Ensure the sawdust is free of machine oil or chain oil remnants from the cutting machine.

-Keeping the perfect proportion of brown and green materials in the pile, as well as the right amount of water, will affect how quickly the process takes place.
+Keeping the perfect proportion of brown and green materials in the pile and the right amount of water will affect how quickly the process takes place.
 Keep the following do’s and don’ts in mind to help objects degrade more quickly in your compost pile.

 - All materials should be chopped into smaller pieces.